Towards Human-AI Complementarity with Prediction Sets: Conclusions

-\xhdr{Results} Table~\ref{tab:real} and Figure~\ref{fig:real} show the average test accuracy and complementary cumulative distribution (cCDF) of the test per-image accuracy achieved by a simulated human expert using the prediction sets constructed with conformal prediction (\textsc{Naive} and \textsc{APS}), our greedy algorithm (\textsc{Greedy}) and brute force search (\textsc{Brute Force Search}) for different values of noise $\omega$.
+\xhdr{Results} Table~\ref{tab:real} and Figure~\ref{fig:real} show the average test accuracy and complementary cumulative distribution (cCDF) of the test per-image accuracy achieved by a simulated human expert using the prediction sets constructed with conformal prediction (\textsc{Naive}, \textsc{APS}, \textsc{Raps} and \textsc{Saps}), our greedy algorithm (\textsc{Greedy}) and brute force search (\textsc{Brute Force Search}) for different values of noise $\omega$.
 The results show that, similarly as in our experiments with synthetic data, the greedy algorithm achieves the same performance as brute force search.
-Moreover, they also show that, using greedy algorithm to construct prediction sets, the expert achieves the highest average accuracy in all group of images except the group with $\omega = 80$, where both the greedy algorithm and one of the conformal predictors offer comparable performance.
+Moreover, they also show that, using greedy algorithm to construct prediction sets, the expert achieves the highest average accuracy in all groups of images except the group with $\omega = 80$, where both the greedy algorithm and one of the conformal predictors offer comparable performance.
+Similarly as in the synthetic experiments, refer to Appendix~\ref{app:emp_coverage} for additional results regarding the empirical average coverage achieved by the prediction sets constructed using conformal prediction and our greedy algorithm.